Ricashay/Ricashay/README.md

 - 👋 Hi, I’m @Ricashay
 - 👀 I’m interested in ...coding and learning new things
 - 🌱 I’m currently learning ...the FlipperZero
-- 💞️ I’m looking to collaborate on ...anything inwhich i can utilize this lil tool and any assesories that may help make it better.
+- 💞️ I’m looking to collaborate on ...anything in which, I can utilize this lil tool and any assesories that may help make it better.
 - 📫 How to reach me ...here i guess

-- 😄 Pronouns: ...
+  😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---